-The Grassroots team will be holding an open event at the Unitarian Church, Brighton, from 2pm on Friday 8 September with support from local partners, including, Mankind, Pavilions, Samaritans, and Cafe Plenty.
-The afternoon will involve fun one-minute challenges to engage the public hosted by Brighton Table Tennis Club and DreamSpin Hoop Dance, a chance to take a framed selfie photo in support of suicide prevention, and an opportunity to learn how you can help change a life through open talk about suicide.
+The Grassroots team held an open event at the Unitarian Church, Brighton on the afternoon of Friday 8 September with support from local partners, including, Mankind, Pavilions, Samaritans, Brighton & Hove Alibion, and Pharmacie Coffee.
+The afternoon involved fun one-minute challenges to engage the public hosted by Brighton Table Tennis Club, a chance to take a framed selfie photo in support of suicide prevention, and an opportunity to learn how to help change a life through open talk about suicide.

-Grassroots will also have a presence at Brighton Station during the week, working with local street artist Madderdoit? to paint a mural on a prominent electricity box at the rear of the Station promoting the ‘StayAlive’ app, and raising awareness with commuters through an information stall.
+Grassroots also had a presence at Brighton Station during the week, working with local street artist Madderdoit? to paint a mural on a prominent electricity box at the rear of the Station promoting the ‘StayAlive’ app, and raising awareness with commuters through an information stall.

-Funding for this awareness raising work and training has come through a grant from Brighton & Hove City Council's Public Health team.
+Funding for this awareness raising work and training came through a grant from Brighton & Hove City Council's Public Health team.

 The theme for this year was "Connect, Communicate & Care".
 Our events included: